aidecentralized/nanda-servers/office-supplies-shop-server/README.md

 ## Usage in NANDA Host

 1. Visit [nanda.mit.edu](https://nanda.mit.edu)
+2. Go to the NANDA host
-2. Add your Anthropic API key
+3. Add your Anthropic API key
-3. Find your MCP server in the registry
+4. Find your MCP server in the registry
-4. Add it to your host
+5. Add it to your host
-5. Test by asking questions that use your server's functionality
+6. Test by asking questions that use your server's functionality

 ## Troubleshooting